• Home

 402-556-9090

 David Losole comes from a restaurant family.
-His parents being the first by opening Lo Sole Mio in South Omaha.
-He is now the second generation, opening up his own pizzeria in the Benson area.
+His parents being the first by opening Lo Sole Mio Italian Restaurant in South Omaha.
+He is now second generation, opening this pizzeria in Benson.
 In 2016 David graduated from Tony Gemignani's International School of Pizza, located in San Francisco, CA and now holds the title of being a certified Pizzaiolo!
-He learned his pizza making skills from multiple world pizza champions including his instructor, Tony Gemignani a twelve time world pizza champion.
-David's love for pizza and good food is evident in each and every item he creates here at Virtuoso.
+He learned his pizza making skills from multiple world pizza champions including his instructor, Tony Gemignani a thirteen time world pizza champion.
+David's love for pizza and good food is evident in each and every item created.

 VIR·TU·O·SO \ vər-chü-ˈō-sō-zō \